FRTNX/math-drills/README.md

 ## Channel Management: Tactical Nukes with ```/nuke```

 The ```/nuke``` command allows you to delete all messages in a channel or all messages from a specific user.
 It behaves very much like the Thanos gauntlet, except less random.
-To delete delete activity by user:
+To delete all activity (messages, login history, etc) by a specific user:
 [![Math Drills Terminal](src/assets/images/readme/nuke1.gif?raw=true "Math Drills Terminal + Drillbot")](https://github.com/FRTNX/math-drills/blob/master/src/assets/images/readme/nuke1.gif)

 And to nuke all channel activity: